Robert L. Devaney: Academic career

-Mathematical activities
+Mathematical research

 Devaney is known for formulating a simple and widely used definition of chaotic systems, one that does not need advanced concepts such as measure theory.
 In his 1989 book An Introduction to Chaotic Dynamical Systems, Devaney defined a system to be chaotic if it has sensitive dependence on initial conditions, it is topologically transitive (for any two open sets, some points from one set will eventually hit the other set), and its periodic orbits form a dense set.
 Later, it was observed that this definition is redundant: sensitive dependence on initial conditions follows automatically as a mathematical consequence of the other two properties.

 Devaney hairs, a fractal structure in certain Julia sets, are named after Devaney, who was the first to investigate them.

-As well as research and teaching in mathematics, Devaney's mathematical activities have included organizing one-day immersion programs in mathematics for thousands of Boston-area high school students, and consulting on the mathematics behind media productions including the 2008 film 21 and the 1993 play Arcadia.
-He was president of the Mathematical Association of America from 2013 to 2015.

 Awards and honors

 In 1995, Devaney won the Deborah and Franklin Tepper Haimo Award for Distinguished University Teaching of the Mathematical Association of America.

-In 2002 Devaney won the National Science Foundation Director's Award for Distinguished Teaching Scholars.
+In 2002, Devaney won the National Science Foundation Director's Award for Distinguished Teaching Scholars.

-He was named the inaugural Feld Professor in 2010.

 In 2008, a conference in honor of Devaney's 60th birthday was held in Tossa de Mar, Spain.
 The papers from the conference were published in a special issue of the Journal of Difference Equations and Applications in 2010, also honoring Devaney.

-In 2012 he became one of the inaugural fellows of the American Mathematical Society.
+In 2012, he became one of the inaugurals fellows of the American Mathematical Society.